 Crypto-assets come with varying terms and conditions, and the reasons for holding them differ from one holder to another.
 Hence, holders of a crypto-asset will need to evaluate their own facts and circumstances in order to determine which accounting classification and measurement under current IFRS should be applied.

 Depending on the standard, the holder may also need to assess its business model to determine the appropriate classification and measurement.
+There are two types of entities that might be interested in accounting for cryptocurrencies:

 Holders of cryptocurrencies: If you purchased cryptocurrencies as a means of storing value or earning an investment return, without engaging in any “mining” activities.